alaraayan/project-3-server/README.md

 - Using map and filter array methods to render data required in the frontend from the backend.

 ### Bugs
-No Bugs found during testing
+No bugs found during testing.